addiscent/vagrant-docker-aws/README.md

 ### Misc
 ##### VBox Memory Allocation
-The default _VBox_ memory allocation is 1GB, which may be changed by revising the Vagrantfile.  _VBox_ provisioning is done by an inline script, at the end of the _Vagrantfile_.
+The default _VBox_ memory allocation is 1GB, which may be increased or reduced by revising the _Vagrantfile_.

-##### Ports
+To do so, revise the Vagrantfile directive: _vb.memory = "1024"_.

+### VBox provisioning
+_VBox_ provisioning is done by an _inline_ script, at the end of the _Vagrantfile_.
+You may customize the provisioning as needed by editing that section.

+##### Port Mapping And Php-Server-Mon-Sys
-Port 28684 on the _VBox_ is mapped to port 28684 on the host, so _php-server-mon-sys_ works immediately after installation into this _VBox_.
-You may change port mapping by revising the _Vagrantfile_.
+To support _php-server-mon-sys_, the _Vagrantfile_ contains a directive which maps _Port 28684_ on the _VBox_ to _port 28684_ on the host.
+Change port mapping by revising the _Vagrantfile_, editing the following directive as needed:

+  * config.vm.network "forwarded_port", guest: 28684, host: 28684

 ### Etc
 Licensed per Apache License version 2.0